Providence House - Portland

 - At the time of application, the head of household, spouse or co-head of household must be 62 years of age or older

-- Maximum household size for a one-bedroom apartment is 2 persons
+- Maximum household size for a one-bedroom apartment is two persons

 - Applicants must disclose their social security numbers at the time of application, and will be required to provide documentation during the initial eligibility process

 - Household income must be at or below HUD’s financial criteria for receiving rental assistance, which is 50% of the Area Median Income for Multnomah County, OR.
-HUD income limits as of June 25th, 2021 are as follows:
+HUD income limits as of April 20, 2022 are:

 Please review the Tenant Selection Plan for further eligibility requirements that may impact eligibility for housing.